-I'm currently a PhD candidate in Public Policy at Harvard's Kennedy School of Government, where I investigate ways in which organizational structure and staff incentives affect the performance of bureaucracies and bureaucrats in the public sector.
-I'm qualified in Political Economy (primary field) and Organizational and Bureaucratic Behavior (secondary field), and am a fellow in Harvard's Inequality and Social Policy program as well as an NSF Graduate Research Fellow, and a graduate affiliate of Harvard's Institute for Quantitative Social Science.
+I'm currently a PhD candidate in Public Policy at Harvard's Kennedy School of Government.
+I'm qualified in Political Economy (primary field) and Organizational and Bureaucratic Behavior (secondary field), and am a fellow in Harvard's Inequality and Social Policy program, an NSF Graduate Research Fellow, and a graduate affiliate of Harvard's Institute for Quantitative Social Science.

 My dissertation focuses on the optimal level of autonomy in complex environments.
-Specifically I examine the relationship between staff autonomy and organizational performance in international development organizations and explores the way in which these effects are mediated by different developing country contexts.
-My central hypothesis is that organizations which devolve more control to the field will perform better given the unpredictable nature of development work, with increasing returns to devolution in more fragile states and less measurable environments.
+Specifically I examine the relationship between staff autonomy and organizational performance in international development organizations and explore the way in which these effects are mediated by different developing country contexts.
+My central hypothesis is that organizations that are more independent and devolve more control to the field will be better able to leverage soft information, with increasing returns in more unpredictable and less measurable environments and task domains.
 I investigate this via quantitative (large-N statistical analysis and surveys) and qualitative (case study) methods.

 I've held a variety of positions in international development, serving in a variety of capacities.
 I was the special assistant, then advisor, to successive Ministers of Finance (Liberia); ran a local nonprofit focused on helping post-conflict youth realize the power of their own ideas to better their lives and communities through agricultural entrepreneurship (East Timor); and have worked for a number of local and international NGOs (e.g. Ashoka in Thailand; Center for Jewish-Arab Economic Development in Israel).
 More on my work can be found in my CV, linked in the menu above.
 A proud Detroiter, I hold an Honors BA from the University of Michigan and did MA coursework at Princeton’s Woodrow Wilson School.